Macrobdella decora: Taxonomy

 Macrobdella decora was originally placed in the genus Hirudo by Thomas Say, who described it in 1824 in an appendix to a book about an expedition up the Minnesota River.
 Three other species were described in the same pages: Placobdella parasitica, Nephelis lateralis, and Haemopis marmorata.
 Besides a brief physical description, Say noted that the species was "much smaller" than the other leeches he had described and was "comparatively rare."
 When Addison Emery Verrill erected the genus Macrobdella in 1872, he transferred Say's species into it.
-Macro simply means big, while bdella means "leech" in Greek.
+Macro simply means 'big', while bdella means 'leech' in Greek.
 It is commonly known as the North American medicinal leech.

 Macrobdella decora is most closely related (the sister taxon) to Macrobdella diplotertia.
 Macrobdella ditreta was previously believed to be sister to the clade comprising decora and diplotertia, but a new species, Macrobdella mimicus, was discovered in 2019 and placed as the sister taxon to that clade.
 The genus Macrobdella was formerly believed to be a monophyletic grouping, but the 2019 paper that described M. mimicus concluded that Macrobdella was in fact a paraphyletic taxon.
 Macrobdella decora, M. diplotertia, and M. mimicus form one monophyletic clade.
 However, Macrobdella ditreta is more distantly related, and the grouping Macrobdella is paraphyletic as it excludes the monophyletic Philobdella clade.
-The 2019 researchers, lead by Anna J. Phillips, used both maximum likelihood and maximum parsimony techniques to work out the phylogeny of the Macrobdellidae, and the techniques yielded slightly different results, with parsimony supporting the genus Philobdella as sister to the decora, diplotertia, and mimicus clade and the maximum likelihood analysis putting it sister to M. ditreta.
+The 2019 researchers, led by Anna J. Phillips, used both maximum likelihood and maximum parsimony techniques to work out the phylogeny of the Macrobdellidae, and the techniques yielded slightly different results, with parsimony supporting the genus Philobdella as sister to the decora, diplotertia, and mimicus clade and the maximum likelihood analysis putting it sister to M. ditreta.